zarthur/CSCC-Fundamentals-Android-Notes/week_08/readme.md

 might throw it by updating the method's header.

 This code will not compile and run.
-The reason it won't compile is because there is the possibility of encountering a checked exception in the Main.main() method and we haven't handled it there or indicated that the method could throw it.
-Generally, we don't want the program's main method to throw exceptions, so we should handle it.
+The reason it won't compile is because there is the possibility of encountering a checked exception in the MainActivity.onCreate() method and we haven't handled it there or indicated that the method could throw it.
+Generally, we don't want the onCreate() method to throw exceptions, so we should handle it.

 ## Handling Exceptions

-To deal with exceptions, both checked and unchecked, when they occur, we can use try-catch statements.
+To handle exceptions, both checked and unchecked, when they occur, we can use try-catch statements.
 A **try-catch statement** is code that executes other code that might throw an exception and specifies what to do if the exception occurs.
 The syntax of a try-catch statement is: